caltechlibrary/newt/README.md

 # Newt

 Newt is an experimental [microservice](https://en.wikipedia.org/wiki/Microservices) designed for working with other "off the shelf" microservices.
-It primary purpose is to function as a localhost data router between a data source and rendering engine.
+The primary purpose of Newt is to function as a localhost data router between a data source and rendering engine.
 The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable in libraries, archives, colleges and museums.
 The name "Newt" comes from the phrase "new take".

-Newt has two commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (i.e. Pandoc running in server mode).  `newtagain` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
-Newt saves you from building yet another middleware microservice.
-Your development time is focused instead on three areas
+Newt comes with two commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (i.e. Pandoc running in server mode).  `newtpg` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
+Combined `newt` and `newtpg`  saves you from building yet another middleware microservice.
+Instead your development time is focused instead on three areas.

 1. Modeling your data using SQL
 2. Rendering content using simple templates (i.e. Pandoc templates)
 3. Enhancing the user expereience browser side using HTML5, CSS and if needed JavaScript

-Newt achieves this division of responsibity through a YAML configuration file that describes your data models and the mapping of requested URL paths to a two stage pipe line of data source and render engine.
+Newt achieves this division of responsibity through a YAML configuration file that describes your data models and the mapping of requested URL paths to a multistage pipe line of data sources and render engine.
 Data sources are typically JSON API.
+The currently support render engine is Pandoc running as a microservice.
 Newt was inspired by my work with PostgREST and Postgres which allows you to quickly build a fully featured JSON API in the Postgres database using SQL.
 PostgREST+Postgres functions as an "off the shelf" data source.
 Newt is design to work with "off the shelf" JSON data sources so it also works well with Solr, Elasticsearch and Opensearch.
-Supporting S3 object stores is in the planning stages.
+Support for S3 object stores is in the early planning stages.

-## Newt, an application approach
+## Steps to build an a Newt web application

 The following example describes using PostgREST+Postgres to provide a JSON API, Pandoc server as your render engine and Newt to serve static content and route requests to the JSON API and render engine.

-1. creating a directory/folder for your project and change into that directory
+1. Create a directory/folder for your project and change into that directory (setup version control if desired)
 2. Create a Newt configuration file describing the models and routes your application will need
-3. Use `newtagain` and the Newt configuration file to generate SQL to bootstrap your PostgREST+Postgres JSON service
+3. Use `newtpg` and the Newt configuration file to generate SQL to bootstrap your PostgREST+Postgres JSON service
 4. Add/update your initial SQL data models and test inside Postgres (psql works nicely for this)
 5. Add/update the routes in the routes section of the YAML configuration file if needed
 6. Add/update any Pandoc templates, HTML, CSS and JavaScript as needed for your application
-7. (re)start PostgREST and Newt then test with your web browser
+7. (re)start PostgREST and `newt` then test with your web browser

 You repeat steps 4 through 7.
 This is where your application development time is spent.
 As your data models in Postgres stablize your focus as a developer can then shift naturally to providing an effective human facing experience working primarily with the templates and static web assets.

-With Newt there's no more writing middleware, no need to for an ORM, not even a need to send JavaScript to the browser unless you choose to.
-Newt routes the request so you can focus on modeling your data in SQL and its presentation via Pandoc templates and static web assets.
+With Newt there's no more writing middleware, no need to reach for an ORM, not even a need to send JavaScript to the browser unless you choose to.
+Newt routes the request so you can focus on modeling your data in SQL and content presentation via Pandoc templates and static web assets.

 ## What about security, single sign-on, integration with websites or services?

 Newt is just a microservice providing data routing.
 It's a team player.
-In many research libraries, universities, colleges, archives and museum there is an existing single sign-on mechanism like Shibboleth running along with Apache 2 or NginX web servers.
+At many universities, colleges, research libraries, archives and museums there is an existing single sign-on mechanism like Shibboleth running along with Apache 2 or NginX web servers.
 Newt would run behind those services via reverse proxy.
 Newt itself doesn't know about users, it only routes data.
 Newt after reading the configuration file doesn't maintain state.
 While the log output can contain identifiable information (e.g. IP address of request) or the JSON data source could contain sensitive information Newt doesn't retaining it.
 It just routes the data and gets out of the way.

 A typical Newt production setup might look like this